unfoldingWord/uw-content-validation/src/demos/gl-book-package-check/README.md

   //  and can also be 'OBS' (for Open Bible Stories) bookID='TIT'

+  // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
+  // The next group are only relevant if the above is 'false'
+  // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false' disableLexiconLinkFetchingFlag='true' // 'true' or 'false' -- there's many thousands of these! disableLinkedLexiconEntriesCheckFlag='true' // 'true' or 'false' -- lexicon entries still have many inconsistencies

   // Default displayType is 'ErrorsWarnings'
   //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'

-    // Normally links in files are downloaded to check that they really exist disableAllLinkFetchingFlag='false' // 'true' or 'false'
-  // The next two are only relevant if the above is 'false'
-  // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false' disableLinkedLexiconEntriesCheckFlag='true' // 'true' or 'false' -- lexicon entries still have many inconsistencies

 // Lines starting with // are ignored -- you can add or remove // as desired
   // Specifying maximumSimilarMessages and excerptLength is just to show off options